 Since leaving local television Fred has been developing various projects, working on a book and a screenplay.
 He is currently available as an event speaker to share revealing and entertaining personal stories about his time with the stars.

-Fred continues to provide film reviews for broadcast outlets, and on this website.
-He lives in San Diego with his wife Lori.
+Fred continues to provide Entertainment Industry news, and Film Reviews for broadcast outlets, and on this website.
+He lives in West Bloomfield, Michigan.